dannsam/xenko-docs/manual/sprites/edit-sprites.md

 ![Select a sprite region](media/select-sprite.png)

-There are three ways to do this: by using the Magic Wand tool, by setting the borders manually, or by specifying the pixel coordinates in the sprite properties.
+There are three ways to do this: by using the Magic Wand tool, by setting the edges of the region manually, or by specifying the pixel coordinates in the sprite properties.

 #### Use the Magic Wand